Murtaza-Ali-2990/Airflow_App_Usage/README.md

 Set the database credentials in the "app_usage_pipeline" DAG before running the pipeline.
 Save the code.

-Assuming that you are in your present working directory, start you airflow webserver.
+Assuming that you are in your present working directory, start your airflow webserver.

 ```bash
 export AIRFLOW_HOME=$(pwd)